apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/performance.md

 Small pool: small value in `fs.s3a.connection.maximum`.
 Cost of having many S3A instances in the same process low.
 But: limit on how many connections can be open at at a time.

 Large Pool.
-More HTTP connections can be created and kept, but cost of keeping network connections increases.
+More HTTP connections can be created and kept, but cost of keeping network connections increases unless idle time is reduced through `fs.s3a.connection.idle.time`.

 If exceptions are raised with about timeouts acquiring connections from the pool, this can be a symptom of
 * Heavy load.
 Increase pool size and acquisition timeout `fs.s3a.connection.acquisition.timeout`